jreinhardt/bolttools/doc/blt_spec_0_3.rst

 - index: mandatory, string: name of the index parameter.
 Has to specified to be of type "Table Index" in the parameter-element_.
+- sort: optional, string: name of the parameter, which should be used for sorting the table when displaying it.
+Defaults to the first column.
 - columns: mandatory, list: list of parameter names corresponding to the columns of the table.
 - data: mandatory, associative array: The keys are possible values of the index